 6. Research and analysis

 Offering research and valuable insight about your clients’ brands is key to gaining their business.
-First and foremost, they want to know about their audience and customers: their interests, behaviours and who they are.
+First and foremost, they want to know about their audience and customers: their interests, behavior and who they are.

-Secondly, you want to include a providing a comprehensive look at competitors, of what and how they are doing on social media.
+Secondly, you want to include a comprehensive look at competitors, of what and how they are doing on social media.
 This will help your clients spot their strengths and weaknesses which they can apply to their own strategy.